pypa/twine/docs/contributing.rst

 #.
 Choose a version number, e.g. "1.15.0"

 #.
-Review the commit history:
+Update the changelog:

    #.
 Add missing changes to :file:`docs/changelog.rst`.
    #.
 Add a release line at the beginning referencing the release
       and the date of the release.
    #.
-Commit, push, ensure CI is green.
+Commit, push, ensure Travis build passes.

 #.
 Create a new git tag with ``git tag -m tag {number}``.
 #.
 Push the new tag: ``git push upstream {number}``.